top of page

 4. Withholding gratuity

 It is common practice for organisations to withhold gratuity payments from their full and final settlement dues.
-However, the courts have reiterated time and again that gratuity can be withheld only (a) during the termination of the employee’s employment due to any of the reasons listed in the Gratuity Act; and (b) when there is pecuniary loss as a result of the reasons.
+However, the courts[2] have reiterated time and again that gratuity can be withheld only (a) for termination of the employee’s employment due to any of the reasons listed in the Gratuity Act[3]; and (b) when there is pecuniary loss as a result of the reasons.
 Hence, it is recommended that organisations obtain adequate legal advice and follow the required procedure before withholding gratuity payments.

 Conclusion